-Students choosing the Achievement Standards pathway for University Entrance, will view and study films and documentaries throughout the year and complete several written reports, a writing portfolio and a seminar.
-Students can choose the Unit Standard pathway if they struggle to reach the standard required to be successful in the Achievement Standards.
+Students choosing the Achievement Standards pathway for University Entrance, will view and study films and documentaries throughout the year and complete several written reports, a writing portfolio, and a seminar.
+Students can choose the Unit Standard pathway if they struggle to reach the standard required to be successful in the Achievement Standards, or are not choosing the University pathway.